Wynstay Estate: Buildings

 This is an example of the Federation Free Classical style with an infusion of Italianate stylising.
 Built pre-1890-93.
 The bricks were made by Wynne.
 The building is in good condition and retains a substantial proportion of original fabric and integrity.
 Recent research indicates the Turkish Bath house was built (well) before 1890 for use by Richard Wynne's wife Mary Anne, who had fallen into ill health and whose doctors had prescribed a course of Turkish baths.
 Mrs Wynne died in July 1889 of abdominal cancer.
-Surviving Turkish Bath Houses are extremely rare in Australia - Dunmore station in Western Victoria has one made of basalt, c.
-1866 (Lewis, undated).
+Surviving Victorian Turkish baths are extremely rare in Australia - Dunmore station in Western Victoria has one made of basalt.
+It was built in 1866 by Charles Hamilton Macknight who also used it to bathe his sheep.